 The Project area lies entirely within the Martu Native Title Determination area and Reward executed an Indigenous Land Use Agreement (“ILUA”) with the Martu in December 2012.
-This agreement ensures that the traditional owners will receive significant equity in Reward and substantial ongoing royalties from the sale of SOP (and indeed any other minerals) produced from LD’s brine and sold by the Company.
+This agreement ensures that the traditional owners will receive significant equity in Reward and substantial ongoing royalties from the sale of SOP (and indeed any other minerals) produced from KP’s brine and sold by the Company.

 Importantly, the Project will also provide the Martu with long-term training, development, employment and small business opportunities at this long-life Project in a very remote area.